gocd/gocd-trial/README.md

 To change the configuration of the server

 * clone this repo
-* update the cruise-config.xml to point at your cloned repository
+* update the data/config/cruise-config.xml to point at your cloned repository
 * update the files named xxxx.gopipeline.json to reconfigure the server

 The build_test pipeline has been configured to use this repository as the material.